TimothyStiles/sponsors/tiers.md

 ## The A Series <!--- $999 -->

 You just got a hot stack of cash from your series A round and you're looking to show the world(and potential hires) that you support and use the best software around.
-Thank you.
+Thank you!

 ### Perks